jared-henry/dark-humor/the-absurd-logistics-of-a-considerate-suicide.md

  I'd always known this day was going to come around eventually.
 Since I was old enough to drive.

- My mom told me once, the first time she thought about it was driving past a bridge abuttment at 75 miles an hour.
+ My mom told me once, the first time she thought about it was driving past a bridge abutment at 75 miles an hour.

+ My dad thinks a railroad crossing would be better.
+But he's a little crazy.

  So, we're all caught up now.